-We have audited the accompanying consolidated financial statements of Sunrise Credit Union Limited (the "Credit Union") and its subsidiaries, which comprise of the consolidated statement of financial position as at December 31, 2022, and the consolidated income statement, consolidated statements of changes in members' equity and cash flows for the year then ended, and notes to the consolidated financial statements, including a summary of significant accounting policies.
+We have audited the consolidated financial statements of Sunrise Credit Union Limited and its subsidiaries (the "Credit Union"), which comprise the consolidated statement of financial position as at December 31, 2023, and the consolidated income statement, consolidated statements of changes in members' equity and cash flows for the year then ended, and notes to the consolidated financial statements, including material accounting policy information.

-In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the consolidated financial position of the Credit Union as at December 31, 2022, and its financial performance and its cash flows for the year then ended in accordance with International Financial Reporting Standards.
+In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the consolidated financial position of the Credit Union as at December 31, 2023, and its consolidated financial performance and its consolidated cash flows for the year then ended in accordance with International Financial Reporting Standards.